BruceChanJianLe/vscode-settings/README.md

 ## Searching for Unknown Commands

 To search for a command, for example, `"workbench.action.toggleEditorWidths"`, you are encouraged to use `Ctrl+Shift+p` and key in the command to search.
 Then click on the setting icons to review the actual command.
+You can also use the keyboard shortcut feature to search for the unknown commands. (file -> preference -> keyboard shortcuts).

 ## Locating Settings.json